Helen Fabela Chávez

 Helen Fabela Chávez (January 21, 1928 – June 6, 2016) was an American labor activist for the United Farm Workers of America (UFWA).
-Aside from her affiliation with the UFW, she was a second-generation Chicana with a traditional upbringing and limited education.
-She was also the wife of César Chávez.
+Aside from her affiliation with the UFW, she was a Chicana with a traditional upbringing and limited education.
+She was also the wife of Cesar Chavez.

 Early life

-Helen Fabela was born on January 21, 1928, in Brawley, California.
+Helen Fabela was born on December 15, 1928, in Brawley, California.
 She was a first generation Mexican-American.
-Her mother was from Sombrerete, Mexico, and her father from San Jacinto, Mexico.
-Both her parents immigrated to the USA separately after the Mexican Revolution, and eventually married in Los Angeles, California, in 1948.
+Her mother Eloisa Rodriguez was from Sombrerete, Mexico, and her father Vidal Fabela was from San Jacinto, Durango, Mexico.
+Both her parents immigrated to the USA separately after the Mexican Revolution, and eventually married in Los Angeles, California, in 1923.
 Both worked as migrant laborers, first in the Imperial Valley and later in the San Joaquín Valley and thus exposed her to the hardships of labor at an early age.
 She began working in the fields herself at age seven.
 After her father's death, when Helen was fifteen, she left high school to support her family which consisted of her mother, two sisters, and four brothers of whom she was the eldest.
 Helen worked in a grocery store and eventually made her way to working in the fields and vineyards full-time.

 Married life

-Fabela met César Chávez in 1942 while she was still a student at Delano High School in California.
+Fabela met Cesar Chavez in 1942 while she was still a student at Delano High School in California.
 Soon after his World War II service in the United States Navy ended, in 1945, he began spending more time with her.
 They dated "inexpensively — a walk in the moonlight or perhaps a movie."
 The couple was married in a civil ceremony on October 22, 1948, in Reno, Nevada.
 At the time, she was 20 years old.
 Then the two returned to San Jose, California for a church wedding.
 They departed for a two-week honeymoon before settling into their new lives together.
 Although she was trying to start her own family, she remained the main source of income for her siblings and parents.
 The newlyweds settled permanently in Delano, California.
 Over the next decade, the two grew to a family of ten with the total addition of eight children (Fernando, Sylvia, Linda, Eloise, Liz, Paul, Anna, and Anthony) and a later total of 31 grandchildren.